ducminhngo871/Web-scraping-and-app-creation.Rmd/README.md

-# 06_exercises.Rmd
+# Web-scraping-and-app-creation
-This homework is about web scraping and creating an app
+This project is about web scraping and creating an app.
+In here, I try to create a small app to find out about groceries and gardening.